rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 Break design and/or construction part copy links

 ### Edit properties
 Searches for text in a specified property and replaces it if found.
 The property, search text, and replacement text are entered on the Input Editor.
-Activate the editor using the `Property find/replace` `Edit` button.
+To activate the editor click the `Edit` button in the options panel.

 ![Find_Replace](My%20Project/media/property_input_editor.png)